-- (g) If, for reasons associated with malfeasance, fraud, or other factors set forth in Section 34-268(m), a PCE ceases to be certified during its performance on a Procurement, the dollar value of work performed under a Contract with that PCE Person after it has ceased to be certified shall not be counted.
-If for other factors not associated with malfeasance, fraud, or other factors set forth in Section 34-268(m), a PCE ceases to be certified during its performance on a Procurement, the dollar value of work performed under a Contract with that PCE Person after it has ceased to be certified shall be counted for the remaining term of the Contract. - (h) Only the dollar amount actually paid to the PCE shall be counted toward the participation of a PCE.
+(g) If a PCE ceases to be a certified for any other reason than graduation from the M/WBE Program during its performance on a contract Procurement, the dollar value of work performed under a contract with that firm Person after it has ceased to be cCertified shall not be counted for the remaining term of the Contract.

+(h) Only the dollar amount actually paid to the PCE shall be counted toward the participation of a PCE.